BryanGoble/Obsidian-Notes/Codecademy/Computer Science Track/Python Programming.md

 - Dictionaries in Python are implemented in C, which makes them highly efficient in terms of memory and time complexity.
 - The keys are hashed and the resulting hash values are used to index the key-value pairs in a hash table.
 - Since Python 3.7, dictionaries are also ordered meaning the key-value pairs are stored in a specific order.
+- To add a key:value pair or replace the value of a key, use the following format
+	- `<dictionary>[<key>] = <value>`
+	- If the key doesn't exist, it and the value will be added otherwise the key value will just be updated.
+- `.get(<key-to-get>, <optional-default-value-to-return>)` - used to get the value of a specified key.
+	- You can also specify an optional second argument that is returned as the default value if a value for the requested key doesn't exist.
+- `.items()` - Retrieves a list of the dictionary keys and values
+- `.keys()` - Retrieves a list of the dictionary keys
+- `.values()` - Retrieves a list of the dictionary values
+- `<key> in <dictionary-name>` - Returns `True` if key exists in dictionary, otherwise `False`
+- `.pop(<key>, <optional-default-value>)` - removes the key and its value.
+If the key doesn't exist, an error is raised unless the default return value is included.

 ### Hashmaps [^1]
 - Not a built-in data structure in Python, but can be implemented using a dictionary or list.